-- Antibiotics given intravenously (through your veins).
+- Antibiotics are given intravenously (through your veins).

 - Surgery to remove dead and dying tissue and confirm the diagnosis.

 You may also need reconstructive surgery after your infection is under control.
-And some people need colostomies (to get rid of the poop) and catheters (to get rid of urine), depending on the area affected.
+Moreover, some people need colostomies (to get rid of the poop) and catheters (to get rid of urine), depending on the area affected.

-Some people also need hyperbaric oxygen therapy, which means that they are given pure oxygen in a pressurized room.
+Some people also need hyperbaric oxygen therapy, which means they are given pure oxygen in a pressurized room.

 You can also receive a tetanus shot if you have an injury.

-In patients with systemic toxicity that manifests as hypoperfusion or organic failure.
+In patients with systemic toxicity, that manifests as hypoperfusion or organic failure.